Worship Roadmap - January 19, 2025

 Credits (Note: Credits slide will Advance after 5 seconds)

-Pastor: Rev. Shavon Walker
+Pastor: Rev. Shirley Macemon

-Lay Reader: TBD
+Lay Reader: Flo Galvez

-Song Leader: TBD
+Song Leader: Melissa Hastings

 Music Director: Ruth Huber